Accessibility Options:

 What is Evidence Based Medicine?

 Evidence-Based Medicine (EBM)Ā is the conscientious, explicit, judicious and reasonable use of modern, best evidence in making decisions about the care of individual patients.
 EBM integrates clinical experience and patient values with the best available research information.
-(David Sackett, 1997).
+(Sackett, 1997).

-Evidence-Based Public HealthĀ is defined as the conscientious, explicit, and judicious use of the current best evidence in making decisions about the care of communities and populations in the domain of health protection, disease prevention, health maintenance and improvement (health promotion).Ā It is the process of systematically finding, appraising, and using contemporaneous research findings as the basis for decisions in public health."Ā (M. Jenicek (1997)Ā
+Evidence-Based Public HealthĀ is defined as the "conscientious, explicit, and judicious use of the current best evidence in making decisions about the care of communities and populations in the domain of health protection, disease prevention, health maintenance and improvement (health promotion)."Ā In other words, "it is the process of systematically finding, appraising, and using contemporaneous research findings as the basis for decisions in public health."Ā (Jenicek, 1997)Ā

 Clinical Questions, Study Design, & EBM Resource